CoryXie/SConf/README.md

 ## What is SConf?

-Working as companion to [SCons](http://www.scons.org/), **SConf** can be used to generate compile time configurations for Kconfig based software.
+Working as companion to [SCons](http://www.scons.org/), **SConf** can be used to generate compile time configurations for **Kconfig** based software.
 It is a GUI frontend for [Kconfiglib](https://github.com/ulfalizer/Kconfiglib), written in Python with Tkinter.
 Users are recommended to write the configuration files with *SConfigure* as their names, in analogy to the name of *SConstruct* and *SConscript* in SCons world (although they can be named whatever you like, having a *similar* naming looks more beautiful to me).
 Maybe someday it could be integrated with Scons!

+Note, however, **Sconf** is not bound to **SCons**, we just think it is a good example to use it as a companion to **SCons**.
+You can use it in anyway you like, only requiring you to follow **Kconfig** semantics to write the config options.
+The normal specified `.config` and `config.h` files are generated for you to include for conditional compilation.

 ## Why do SConf?